SamTh3D3v/FCBlog/src/FCBlog.package/FCBlogTest.class/README.md

-I am a testing class
+I am a class that hold several unitTests.